 Texas Property Code.
 Chapter 53, Section 53.284

-As a commercial property Owner, you should learn to love these 4 Lien Waiver forms.
+CRE Developers or Owners should learn to love these 4 Lien Waiver forms.
 When a Contractor signs a valid Lien Waiver and submits it to the Owner, the Contractor waives any lien rights it may have had for work it performed on the project to date.

 Of course, there remain some notable exceptions to these waivers, such as written agreements relating to accord and satisfaction disputes, settlement of a pending court or arbitration proceeding, or agreements made after a lien affidavit claim has been filed.
 The Property Code sets forth the full breath of exceptions.